Michigan Chapter North American Lake Management Society

 The Midwest Glacial Lakes Partnership (MGLP) has released its new MGLP Conservation Planner, which provides lake data to inform communicators, managers, and researchers about lakes throughout the Great Lakes region.
 Specifically, the MGLP Conservation Planner provides data on likely suitability for fishes, land cover along the shoreline and in the lake’s watershed, and conservation recommendations to supplement existing information for each lake.
 Its recommended uses include provision of data to inform single-lake management, establishment of a framework for conservation strategies in each lake, identification of patterns in fish habitat due to climate and land use change, and as a supplement during potential prioritization of limited resources among lakes.

-Great Lakes Conference 2022 Presentations Available
+Great Lakes Conference 2022 and 2023 Presentations Available

-Upcoming Board Meetings - 2023
+Upcoming Board Meetings - 2024

-- Wednesday, November 29, 2023
+- Wednesday, November 20

 - All meetings are open to members.
 Please RSVP to wolfson1@msu.edu if you plan to attend and you will be sent a link to the Zoom meeting room.
 Meetings generally run from 10:00 am - 12 noon.